 Read the Honour Board of past speakers (PDF).

-Georgism is a holistic socio-economic framework enabling all living beings a rightful place on this planet.
+Georgism is a holistic socio-economic system enabling all living beings a rightful place on this planet, regardless of when you were born.
 There is no better mechanism to synergise human rights with economic opportunities and political freedom.